Creative

 Plan the year

 Month/Week view of all briefs plotted by target launch date.
 Color-coded by status.
 Background shading marks major marketing moments (Mother's Day, Black Friday, etc).
-Click any entry to open the full brief.
+Click any empty date to create a new brief targeting that day — marketing moments will auto-tag.
+Click any existing brief to open it.

 New Brief